Taye Taiwo: Lausanne-Sport

 On 30 January 2017, Taiwo signed for Lausanne until the end of the 2016–17 season.

 He made his debut for the club, coming on as a 66th-minute substitute, in a 4–4 draw against FC Luzern on 5 February 2017.
 Two weeks later on 19 February 2017, Taiwo made his first start for Lausanne, starting the whole game, in a 4–3 loss against Basel.
 However, he suffered an injury that saw him out for two matches.
-It wasn't until on 23 April 2017 when Taiwo returned to the starting line–up, in a 1–0 win against Sion.
+On 23 April 2017 Taiwo returned to the starting line–up in a 1–0 win against Sion.
 Despite this, he continued remain in the first team, playing in the left–back position for the rest of the 2016–17 season.
 Following this, Taiwo left Lausanne when his contract expired at the end of the 2016–17 season.

 AFC Eskilstuna

 It was announced on 9 August 2017 that Taiwo joined Allsvenskan side AFC Eskilstuna for the remainder of the season.

 He made his debut for the club, starting the whole game in the left–back position, in a 3–1 win against Malmö on 19 August 2017.
 Taiwo became a first team regular for AFC Eskilstuna, playing in either the left–back and centre–back positions.
 However, he was unable to help the club avoid relegation from Allsvenskan.
 At the end of the 2017 season, Taiwo went on to make nine appearances in all competitions.